 - Mystery: The objective approach has a problem with mystery.
 It wants all things to be comprehensible, to fall under the penetrating gaze of reason.
 However, the route of faith is much more pessimistic about our ability to know.
 From the fundamental position of trust in Jesus, I am much more comfortable saying “I don’t know,” admitting that I have doubts and uncertainties, and ultimately leaving things up to God.
 This extends beyond my intellectual convictions and into the events of my own life, trusting that all my ways are known to Him.
 We are little humans, we don’t know very much, why not choose hope over despair, faith over doubt?

 - Meaning: The “objective approach” promotes an approach to scripture narrowly focused on the literal or historical truth of the events described in the text.
 The existential or subjective approach favours an approach focused more on the text’s relevance for my life.
 Instead of asking, is this true historically?
 The existential approach asks: what does this mean?
-The moral, symbolic, typological and allegorical meanings take centre stage and the question of historical fact is ignored.
+The moral, symbolic, typological and allegorical meanings take centre stage and the question of historical fact is suspended.
 Indeed, this is the approach most of us probably take instinctively when we read scripture.
 It is not the bare historical facts we are interested in, but rather the meaning of those events and the significance they have for our lives.
 We come seeking revelation, not facts.
 We come asking, how do I become a Christian?
 Not, did this historical event happen?

 - Idolatry: Our “objective proofs” for God’s existence can become idols.
 Where do you ultimately place your faith?
 Does it or stand and fall on your favourite proof?
 Does it rest on a spiritual role model?
 Does it depend on a scientific theory?
 All of these are ways of building your house on the sand.
 You have faith in your ability to reason, on the piety of another, on the facts as you understand them.
 All of these are fallible, shifting idols of wood and straw.
 It is as if, Peter, thrusting himself into the sea were to fix his eyes on a sinking idol of stone, and sink with it.
 Kierkegaard calls us to place our trust radically, fully, comprehensively on the God-man.
 He calls us to act in faith, to: Venture far out, like a lonely swimmer who floats above 70,000 fathoms of water, so far out that God can get hold of you and there is no possibility of returning to dry land.